barfowl/OpenSubdiv/documentation/bfr_overview.rst

 use case of SurfaceFactory will be described in detail later with other more advanced topics.

-But defining a subclass of SurfaceFactory is not necessary in many cases, as the tutorials for *Bfr* illustrate.
-If already using OpenSubdiv for other reasons, a Far::TopologyRefiner will have been constructed to represent the initial base mesh before refinement. *Bfr* provides a subclass of SurfaceFactory using Far::TopologyRefiner as the base mesh (ignoring any levels of refinement).
-And when dealing with raw, unconnected mesh data, the Far::TopologyRefiner provides a reasonably efficient connected representation that can be constructed (see the *Far* tutorials) for subsequent use with its SurfaceFactory subclass.
+In many cases, is not necessary to explicitly define a subclass of SurfaceFactory is not necessary, as the tutorials for *Bfr* illustrate.
+If already using OpenSubdiv for other reasons, a Far::TopologyRefiner will have been constructed to represent the initial base mesh before refinement. *Bfr* provides a subclass of SurfaceFactory using Far::TopologyRefiner as the base mesh (ignoring any levels of refinement) for immediate use in such cases.

+For those cases when no connected mesh representation is available at all (i.e. only raw, unconnected mesh data exists) construction of a Far::TopologyRefiner provides a reasonably efficient connected mesh representation (see the *Far* tutorials for construction details), whose provided subclass for SurfaceFactory is then readily available.

-Given the different interpolation types for mesh data (i.e. "vertex", "varying" and "face-varying"), the common interface for SurfaceFactory provides methods to construct Surfaces for the different data types.
+Given the different interpolation types for mesh data (i.e. "vertex", "varying" and "face-varying"), the common interface for SurfaceFactory provides methods to construct Surfaces explicitly for all data types.
 So for positions, the methods for "vertex" data must be used to obtain the desired Surface, while for texture coordinates the methods for "face-varying" data must be used, e.g.: